-Graduate studies scholarships and postdoctoral fellowship program un occupationnal health and safety
+Graduate studies scholarship and postdoctoral fellowship program on occupationnal health and safety

 Eligibility requirements | Scholarship Amount | Research and travel indemnity | Duration and Renewal | Maternity leave, paternity leave, and sick leave | Combining scholarships and other remuneration | Required Documents | Application Deadline

 The postdoctoral fellowships offered by the IRSST are intended for Ph.D. graduates who wish to broaden their research horizons or explore new, related fields in the specific sector of occupational health and safety research.
 The research should lead to the acquisition of new or enhanced skills in research and knowledge transfer, thus preparing the recipient for a career as an independent researcher.

 Three options are available and are designed to assist new researchers who:

 - wish to do their postdoctoral research at a university or recognized research centre outside Québec;